 Establishing why your mortgage was declined is a good start to understanding where the gaps in your application are.
 If you’re in a rush to buy a house, you can also ask your mortgage advisor to speak to the estate agent on your behalf.
 This can minimise the chances of you losing the property to another buyer.

 Our advisors can also go through your application and make sure it’s strong enough and placed with the best-suited lender.
 Not only should an advisor be able to secure you a mortgage, but they should be able to secure the best possible rate available to you.

-Although possible, it can be difficult to obtain a contractor mortgage with adverse credit.
+Although possible, it can be difficult to obtain a contractor mortgage with an adverse credit history.
 We would recommend you to speak to an advisor that specialises in mortgages with bad credit.

-Enquirers often assume they have a really bad credit file, but in reality, their credit files are adequate enough to be approved a mortgage.
-If your credit issues happened over two years ago and your payments have been on time since then lenders may take your recent financial stability into consideration.
+Enquirers often assume they have a really bad credit file, but in reality, their credit files are adequate enough to be approved.
+If your credit issues happened over two years ago and your payments have been on time since, then lenders may take your recent financial stability into consideration.

-All of our advisors specialise in adverse credit mortgages, simply make an enquiry to check if you qualify.
+All of our advisors specialise in mortgages that may involve adverse credit, as well as mortgages for contractors.
+Simply make an enquiry to get started.